Yeetface513/yourlostitems.github.io/README.md

 We have the following plans for future development:

 - Allow users to upload images of lost items.
-- Add a password-protected admin dashboard
+- Add a password-protected admin dashboard (this will allow processing of item requests).
 - Improve the user interface and overall design of the website.
 - Enhance the administrator dashboard with more features.